gradha/gradha.github.io/src/articles/29-kerf-timestamps-done-almost-right-nim.rst

 <http://www.emojicode.org/docs/guides/compile-and-run.html>`_ just for fun and
 to annoy other people.
 It would be a really poor storage decision, and Scott would loudly complain about Unicode conversion performance bottlenecks, but it wouldn't hurt the type at all in the language.
-Next we will do this in C++ (I mean the Kerf timestamp, not the weird emoji shit).
+Next `we will do this in C++
+<kerf-timestamps-done-almost-right-c-plus--plus-.html>`_ (I mean the Kerf
+timestamp, not the weird emoji shit).

 .. raw:: html